AkshajP/BackgroundForMajorProject/README.md

 **Doubts:**

-- [ ] Find a way to club the generated chords
-- [ ] Find a way to segment the audio when running inference.
-(Either `librosa.util.sync` or how?)
-And how will it work without any percussive instrument to give tempo, thus there might not be a valid frame width to follow.
 - [ ] Experiment with deeper and/or residual networks
 - [ ] Understand how and why the `n_fft` parameter is affecting the pcp vectors in preprocessing
 - [ ] Experiment different activations